-High school transcripts are required unless the student has completed a two-year program which is acceptable toward a bachelor’s degree.
-If a student has a cumulative grade point average of 2.0 or higher from an accredited two-year or four year educational institution, credits from courses with a grade of C or above may be transferred.
+High school transcripts are required unless the student has completed a two-year program from a regionally accredited institution, which is acceptable toward a bachelor’s degree.
+If a student has a cumulative grade point average of 2.0 or higher from an accredited two-year or four-year educational institution, credits from courses with a grade of C or above may be transferred.
 No more than 75 credits can be accepted from a two-year college.
 If a student has earned an Associate’s or Bachelor’s degree from an accredited two-year or four-year educational institution, credits from courses with a grade of D or higher may be transferred.

 Students who transfer to Post University with an Associate’s or Bachelor’s degree from an accredited two-year or four-year educational institution, must complete, sign and submit a Post University Transcript Request Form to authorize Post University’s Office of Admissions to request transcripts.

 Post University evaluates potential transfer credits upon receipt of official transcripts.
 A student can get a head start on the evaluation process by submitting to Admissions unofficial transcripts of grades and credits for prior coursework, with a statement indicating where the student is in the application process.

 The evaluation of transfer credits is a complicated and critical institutional function; one that we address with concern for our students and those who wish to join the Post community.
 Evaluation is done with careful consideration of the regulatory standards that govern the evaluation and acceptance of such credits.